inveneo/RFAnalysisJS/README.md

 ##### Point-Point Link Analysis

-Using this library to perform point-point link analysis is relativley lightweight in terms of calls to Google's API.
+Using this library to perform point-point link analysis is relatively lightweight in terms of calls to Google's API.
 The library will make one call each time the page is loaded or refreshed.

 ##### Viewshed Analysis